Learning Abroad Center

 Applicants must:

-• Be enrolled as degree-seeking undergraduate students on any University of Minnesota campus.
+• Be enrolled as degree-seeking undergraduate students on University of Minnesota Twin Cities campus.

 Preference will be given to students who demonstrate financial need.
 For the purpose of this scholarship, “financial need” is defined as being eligible for subsidized loans, based either on your current on campus costs or on the estimated cost of participation in your study abroad program.
 To determine if you are eligible for subsidized loans, follow these instructions or schedule a financial aid preview meeting.
 The Learning Abroad Center verifies eligibility with One Stop for all potential awardees.